MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/input/create-data-provider.md

 Performance is critical in mixed reality applications.
 Every component adds some amount of overhead for which applications must account.
 To this end, it is important that all input data providers contain Unity Profiler instrumentation in inner loop and frequently utilized code paths.

-It is recommended to implement the pattern utilized by the MRTK when instrumenting custom providers.
+It is recommended to implement the pattern utilized by MRTK when instrumenting custom providers.

 ```c#
         private static readonly ProfilerMarker GetOrAddControllerPerfMarker = new ProfilerMarker("[MRTK] WindowsMixedRealityDeviceManager.GetOrAddController");